 Address: 104 Baldwin Avenue, Charlotte, NC, 28204

 Famed residential architect Ruard Veltman was born in Germany and raised in the United States.
 He learned his signature style—blending modernism with traditional—from his highly acclaimed mentor, Bobby McAlpine, whom he met while attending the School of Architecture at Auburn University.
 After graduating, Veltman worked for McAlpine’s Alabama-based firm before setting up shop in Charlotte.
-He founded Ruard Veltman Architecture in 2005 and based it on Bald Head Island.
+He founded Ruard Veltman Architecture in 2005 based in Charlotte with a studio in Bald Head Island.
 Veltman has said that his mission is to fulfill the design intent of every client he encounters: “The understanding of the people for whom design is intended describes its ultimate destination.”
 The firm provides architectural, interior furnishing, and custom furniture services.
-Veltman’s projects are regularly published in House Beautiful, Southern Living, Coastal Living, Elegant Homes, Elle Decor, and QC Exclusive.
+Veltman’s projects are regularly published in House Beautiful, Milieu Magazine, Southern Living, Coastal Living, Elegant Homes, Elle Decor, and QC Exclusive.

 Veltman’s magnificent renovation of a classic American home was acclaimed for its stunning architecture: fluted, wooden walls; built-in upholstered seating; an updated game room; a floor-to-ceiling window bay in the dining room; a bluestone-paved foyer; a coffered ceiling in an all-white kitchen and scroll-cut backsplash framing the kitchen range; a brick archway entrance to a set-off seating area; and an exterior complemented by slate roofing, copper gutters, and white-painted brick.
 A Tudor style home in Charlotte was the subject of three media stories which applauded Veltman’s “iconoclastic designs.”
 The 8,130-square-foot residence has a range in the kitchen built into a masonry hearth.
 A spiral staircase connects three floors.
 There is a fireplace in the master bedroom, along with a window seat built under a Tudor arch.
 According to Elegant Homes, Veltman’s updated Tudor captured all the charm of the original English design.